 It may sound naïve of me to admit, but it wasn’t until then that I understood the insinuated and often unspoken gravity of gender inequality.
 As many of us falsely believed about racism in America, I thought these issues had long since passed.
 Like remnants of a nightmare that linger, but only through the last drop of your morning coffee.
-I grew up in the age of the Spice Girls (“girl power!”) and Buffy the Vampire Slayer—it never occurred to me that I, a woman, could not achieve as much as or more than say one of my brothers, if I really wanted to.
-Over the years, I’ve realized this way of thinking wasn’t by accident.
+I grew up in the age of the Spice Girls (“girl power!”) and Buffy the Vampire Slayer—it never occurred to me that I, a woman, could not achieve as much as or more than, say, one of my brothers, if I really wanted to.
+Over the years, I’ve realized this way of thinking wasn’t developed by accident.
 There are several people responsible for my empowered mindset and they might not be the people you’d expect.

 Until perhaps age 10, whenever someone asked, “What do you want to be when you grow up?”
-I’d stand a little taller, both feet firmly rooted in the ground and declare, “I’m going to be the first female president.”
+I’d stand a little taller, both feet firmly rooted in the ground, and declare, “I’m going to be the first female president.”
 Seeing my dad’s grin from the corner of my eye was always my favorite part of this question.
-My parents, bless them, raised a young girl with loud opinions and big dreams, and rather than redirect her down “more ladylike” paths, celebrated her.
+My parents, bless them, raised a young girl with loud opinions and big dreams, and celebrated her rather than redirect her down “more ladylike” paths.
 I wore boxers around the house because my older brother Josh wore boxers and I thought he was the coolest.
 I played baseball with the boys because Josh was a pitcher and my dad was his coach and I didn’t want to feel left out.
-But I also wore tutus in ballet class, could spend an entire afternoon with my Barbies and once dragged my mom to an *NSYNC concert (which I still don’t think she’s forgiven me for).
+But I also wore tutus in ballet class, could spend an entire afternoon with my Barbies and once dragged my mom to an NSYNC concert (which I still don’t think she’s forgiven me for).

 Looking back, the fact that I was 22 before I experienced outright sexism in relation to my ambition is a miracle I am immensely grateful for.
-Of course, my parents deserve most of the credit, for treating me the same as they did my brothers.
+Of course, my parents deserve most of the credit for treating me the same as they did my brothers.
 However, your home life is only a small portion of your day, and there were so many others who helped me feel like I could be myself without judgment.
 The T-ball coach who ran me through the same drills at practice as the boys.
 My teachers who didn’t bat an eye when I’d wear head-to-toe pink one day and a baggy hand-me-down Ninja Turtle tee the next.
 The neighborhood kids who didn’t tell me girls can’t play street hockey.
 My first boyfriend who didn’t feel the need to compliment me for eating more than a salad.
-My PADI scuba instructor who let me borrow some of his gear rather than pay extra, knowing that things like ankle weights or a smaller tank would make it easier for me to learn to dive amongst a class of men who didn’t need any such gear modifications.
-My brothers who didn’t ask, “Is it that time of the month?” anytime I was angry…
+My Professional Association of Diving Instructors scuba instructor who let me borrow some of his gear rather than pay extra, knowing that things like ankle weights or a smaller tank would make it easier for me to learn to dive amongst a class of men who didn’t need any such gear modifications.
+My brothers who didn’t ask, “Is it that time of the month?” anytime I was angry.

 These seem inconsequential on their own.
 But stringed along the timeline of my life, they matter.
 Because each action validated me and showed me I matter, unrelated to my gender.

-Empowering women comes in many shapes and forms and should be a collective effort.
+Empowering women comes in many shapes and forms, and should be a collective effort.
 Imagine how different that afternoon in the conference room would have been if one of my co-workers had called out their superior on his sexist behavior.
 Or if companies like Dick’s Sporting Goods would offer more than pink color variations for products like boxing gloves that are typically seen as “masculine.”
 Just because you paint something pink and put it on a shelf doesn’t mean you’ve invited women to the table.
 It’s the equivalent of ESPN only airing Raiders games all season; you may enjoy football, but that’s only tailoring to a small fraction of fans.
 (PSA, not all women like pink.)